The LMPS Pharmacy Practice Residency Program is focused on the development of the following ability-based outcomes in its residents:

 The resident shall use effective project management skills to undertake, conduct, and successfully complete a project related to pharmacy practice.

-Drug Distribution Rotation ITER
+Drug Distribution Rotation - resident assessment

 This form embraces the dual nature of the Drug Distribution rotation’s evaluation process.
 The oral assessment is the primary component of the evaluation at some sites, which is based directly on the site’s specific rotation objectives, which is posted in one45 as a rotation object under Handouts & Links.
-The other domains here address issues not directly assessed in the oral assessment.

 Resident Evaluation of Preceptor and Rotation